cstroie/DokuLLM/dokullm/README.md

 2. Add `~~LLM_EXAMPLES:reports:mri:2025:example-report~~` to specify example pages
 3. When a template is defined, an "Insert Template" button will appear in the toolbar
 4. Click the "Insert Template" button to insert the full template content into your page
-5. The LLM will use these references when processing your content
+5. The LLM will use these references along with automatically retrieved text snippets when processing your content

 ### Copy Page with Template Support